- B -

 As if it were always now.

-Laurence Binyon, The rain was ending, and light
+Laurence Binyon, from The rain was ending, and light

 - The whole shadow of Man is only as big as his hat.